Odysseum04/epub-gpt-translation/README.md

 ### DO NOT forget to use the "".

-To install the necessary components for the project, follow these simple steps:
+Now use this command in your terminal:

 ```bash
 git clone https://github.com/Odysseum04/novel-gpt-translation
 ```

-Now you can open the new folder inside novel-translation called: novel-gpt-translation inside Visual Studio Code
+There is now a new folder inside novel-translation called novel-gpt-translation.

+Open this forlder inside Visual Studio Code:
 ![image](https://github.com/user-attachments/assets/6ed0c2a4-75b9-4eaf-8849-1f6831c10a7f)

 ![image](https://github.com/user-attachments/assets/c376eb2d-74ed-4c53-a2af-7b10af2b5dbb)